Coffeelot/cw-racingapp/README.md

 ## NOW SUPPORTS QB AND ESX!
 > Note: ESX requires ox_lib and ox_target

-> Note: For ESX make sure to change out moneyTypes to corresponding versions in the config (cash => money for example)
+> Note: For ESX make sure to change out moneyTypes to corresponding versions in the config (ESX uses "money" instead of "cash" for example)

 **Features:**
 - [Create tracks](#track-creation)